Manual Setup

 Connect a Billing (Payer) Account before adding Resources (Member) accounts.

-- For Trusted entity type, select Another AWS account.
+- For Trusted entity type, select Another AWS account (this lets CloudZero access your data across accounts).

-- Enter the CloudZero Account ID shown in the CloudZero connection screen.
+- Enter the External ID from the CloudZero connection screen.

-- Attach the generated policy from the CloudZero connection screen to the role as an inline policy.
+- Add the generated policy from the CloudZero connection screen to the role by pasting the JSON.

 Check the connection status on the Cloud Connections page.
 Billing connections appear in the Billing Connections table and resource connections appear in the AWS Resources tab.
 The Status column shows a green healthy indicator when the connection is active.